 By adhering to these three principles, organizations can dramatically reduce the risk of being breached.

 However, we still face a challenge.
-These principles are similar to most compliance frameworks in that they are descriptive rather than prescriptive—they tell organizations what to do, but not how to do it.
-In the next article, we’ll look at the seven core tenets of Zero Trust (as laid out in NIST SP 800-207) which explain what Zero Trust should look like in the real world.
+These principles are similar to most compliance frameworks in that they are descriptive rather than prescriptive—they tell organizations what to do but not how to do it.
+In another article, we look at the seven core tenets of Zero Trust (as laid out in NIST SP 800-207), which explain what Zero Trust should look like in the real world.

 The Missing Components of Zero Trust